ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/TimePeriodAndFormBuilderUpgrade.md

 converts that into either a `IntegerTimePeriod` object if it's valid or forward the object (hHsh) if it's invalid.

-3. `TimePeriodValidator`
+3. TimePeriodValidator

 Used to validate the output of the type, meaning it can accept eitehr a `IntegerTimePeriod` or hash with appropriate keys.
 This allows better error messaging when the hash is invalid.

-The validator is capable for additing multiple errors to the object, however by default the GovUK error output only displays the first error, as such the ordering of errors being added is important.
+The validator is capable for additing multiple errors to the object, by default the GovUK error output only displays the first error, as such the ordering of errors being added is important.

-4. The form build class `GOVUKDesignSystemFormBuilder::Elements::Period`
+4. The form build class GOVUKDesignSystemFormBuilder::Elements::Period

 This class is a copy of the Date component, modified to support hours and minutes.
 This class is likely to be the main issue during any upgrade